Click Here for Our Recommended Antivirus for Your Device

 Electrons in an atom are grouped in several orbitals (shells) denoted by the letters K, L, M, N, and so on.
 Valence electrons are electrons found in an atom’s outermost shell/orbit.

-Valence electrons participate in any chemical reaction because the electrons in the outermost orbit often have higher energy than electrons in other orbits.
+Valence electrons participate in any chemical reaction because the electrons in the outermost orbit have higher energy than electrons in other orbits.

 What are Valence Electrons?